grantjenks/python-diskcache/docs/case-study-web-crawler.rst

 :doc:`DiskCache <index>` version 2.7 added a couple persistent data structures.
 Let's see how they're useful with a case study in crawling the web.
 Easy enough, right?
-Let's start with code to retrieve urls:
+We'll start with code to retrieve urls:

     >>> from time import sleep
     >>> def get(url):